Dan Henderson: Personal life

+On May 31, 2025, Henderson opened Hendo's Barrel House, an American restaurant and bar located at 27901 Jefferson Avenue in Temecula, California.
+The establishment specializes in prime cuts, craft beers, and cocktails, and features an outdoor patio with a fire pit and a full marble bar.
+The venue regularly hosts community events including fight night viewings and game-day gatherings, and is available for private event bookings.

 Team Quest

 Dan Henderson is an owner of Team Quest Fitness Gym located in Temecula, California.

 As of February 28, 2011, Henderson is in litigation over the Team Quest trademark with former teammate Matt Lindland.